 Flexitarians account for 17% overall, followed by vegetarians (5%) and vegans (3%).
-Committed Changemakers lead the way: 33% are flexitarians, 13% are vegetarian, and 12% are vegan.
+Committed Changemakers lead the way: 33% are flexitarians, 13% are vegetarian and 12% are vegan.
 Only 40% are meat eaters.
-Empowered Individualists are also much more likely to have moved away from meat—only 52% eat it, and 27% are flexitarians.
+Empowered Individualists are also much more likely to have moved away from meat—only 52% eat it and 27% are flexitarians.

 But the Western Pattern Diet (WPD) is popular for a reason.
-For many, pre-packaged meat is cheap, filling, quick to cook, and tasty, perhaps why 70% of the eco-conscious Progressive Campaigners remain meat eaters, as do the relatively older Conscientious Traditionalists (79%) and Cautious Observers (81%) who grew up on traditional diets.
+For many, pre-packaged meat is cheap, filling, quick to cook and tasty, perhaps why 70% of the eco-conscious Progressive Campaigners remain meat eaters.
+As do the relatively older Conscientious Traditionalists (79%) and Cautious Observers (81%) who grew up on traditional diets.

 However, there’s an interesting difference among lower-income segments.
 While 87% of the Defiantly Disengaged eat meat, Sidelined Strivers (60%) are well below average.
 Sidelined Strivers are above average on other diets, such as veganism, vegetarianism, and flexitarianism— proven by research to be the most affordable.
-Their primary intention may have been just to keep food costs down—but in doing so, they are also eating more sustainably.
+Their primary intention may have been to just keep food costs down—but in doing so, they are also eating more sustainably.

-The report is based on the findings of a survey of 12,016 adults aged 18+ in the United Kingdom (5,005), United States (5,006) and Canada (2,005).
+This report is based on the findings of a survey of 12,016 adults aged 18+ in the United Kingdom (5,005), United States (5,006) and Canada (2,005).
 Data are weighted to be representative of age, gender, region and social grade (UK) or income/education (US and Canada).